Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 To check for any latest Xamarin update for Visual Studio check Tools->Options->Xamarin->Other.

 ### Building and running CppUWPSample (Universal Windows) C++ sample application
 Select CppUWPSample as as StartUp Project.
-Replace the connecting string with a valid connection string in MainPage.xaml.cpp file
+Replace the connection string with a valid connection string in MainPage.xaml.cpp file
 On running the applciation, you will see "Could not load file or assembly 'Microsoft.Azure.Amqp.Uwp' error.
 To workaround this error copy 3 assemblies that application has dependencies on.
-Copy **Microsoft.Azure.Amqp.Uwp.dll**, PCLCrypto.dll and Validation.dll into CppUWPSample AppX folder from UWPSample folder.
+Copy **Microsoft.Azure.Amqp.Uwp.dll**, PCLCrypto.dll and Validation.dll into CppUWPSample AppX folder from **UWPSample** folder.

 For example for building debug version for x64 copy these 3 files from device\samples\UWPSample\bin\x64\Debug into device\x64\Debug\CppUWPSample\AppX folder.

-After this redeploy and run the application.
+After this redeploy and re-run the application.

 ### Building and running JSSample (Universal Windows) JavaScript application
 Open JSSample.sln file from samples\JSSample in VS 2015 IDE.
 Replace the connecting string with a valid connection string in default.js file.
 Deploy and run the application.
-The application will throw System.IO.FileNotFoundException:Could not load file or assembly Microsoft.Azure.Amqp.Uwp.
+The application will throw System.IO.FileNotFoundException:"Could not load file or assembly Microsoft.Azure.Amqp.Uwp".

 To workaround this error copy assemblies that application has dependencies on.
-Copy **Microsoft.Azure.Amqp.Uwp.dll**, PCLCrypto.dll and Validation.dll into CppUWPSample AppX folder from UWPSample folder.
+Copy **Microsoft.Azure.Amqp.Uwp.dll**, PCLCrypto.dll and Validation.dll into CppUWPSample AppX folder from **UWPSample** folder.

 For example for building debug version for x64 copy these 3 files from device\samples\UWPSample\bin\x64\Debug into JSSample\bin\x64\Debug\AppX folder.

-After this redeploy and run the application.
+After this redeploy and re-run the application.